1961 Atlantic hurricane season: Hurricane Esther

 On September 10, Television Infrared Observation Satellite (TIROS) III observed an area of disturbed weather well southwest of the Cape Verde Islands.
 Later that day, a tropical depression developed about 510 mi west-southwest of the southernmost Cape Verde Islands.
 Moving northwestward, the depression strengthened into Tropical Storm Esther on September 11, before reaching hurricane intensity on the following day.
 Early on September 13, Esther curved westward and deepened into a major hurricane.
 The storm remained a Category 3 hurricane for about four days and gradually moved in west-northwestward direction.
 Esther strengthened into a Category 4 hurricane on September 16 and peaked as a Category 5 hurricane on the following day with sustained winds of 160 mph.

 The storm curved north-northeastward on September 19, while offshore North Carolina.
 Esther began to weaken while approaching New England and fell to Category 2 intensity early on September 21.
 The storm turned eastward on the following day and gradually weakened to a tropical storm.
 It then executed a large cyclonic loop, until curving northward on September 25.
 Early on the following day, Esther made two landfalls in Massachusetts, first on Muskeget Island and then near South Yarmouth with winds of 60 mph.
 The storm then emerged over the Gulf of Maine and made landfall in Brunswick, Maine, around 11:00 UTC on September 26 with winds of 40 mph.
 Esther weakened to a tropical depression late on September 26 before weakening to a tropical depression and becoming extratropical over southeastern Quebec.
 The remnants persisted for about 12 hours, before dissipating early on September 27.
 Between North Carolina and New Jersey effects were primarily limited to strong winds and minor beach erosion and coastal flooding due to storm surge.
 In New York, strong winds led to severe crop losses and over 300,000 power outages.
-High tides caused coastal flooding and damage a number of pleasure boats.
+High tides caused coastal flooding and damaged a number of pleasure boats.
 Similar impact was reported in Massachusetts.
 Additionally, some areas observed more than 8 in of rainfall, flooding basements, low-lying roads, and underpasses.
 Overall, damage was minor, totaling about $6 million.
-There were also seven deaths reported when United States Navy P5M aircraft crashed about 120 mi north of Bermuda.
+There were also seven deaths reported when a United States Navy P5M aircraft crashed about 120 mi north of Bermuda.